 That shady city of palm trees.

 If he could return, he might have a chance of reaching “that plain” where he left his “glorious train.”
 He would hope to recover his previous state of being.
 He knows exactly where he left it too, on the hill alongside the “enlightened spirit.”
-The spirit, which represents his youth, is able to see the “shady city of palm trees” from where it rests.
+The spirit, which represents his infancy, is able to see the “shady city of palm trees” from where it rests.

 But, ah! my soul with too much stay